IgorFranovic/LegalAdvisor/README.md

 ## Example Usage

 Once you start the app with ```docker-compose up --build``` an instance of Streamlit will run on localhost:8501.
-It utilizes Langchain to communicate with the GPT model.
+It utilizes Langchain to communicate with the GPT model, maintaining context between messages.

+The 'New Chat' button creates a fresh session, removing any memory from the previous conversation.

 ```
 Example question to demonstrate system prompts: